luyadev/luya/docs/guide/install-mac.md

 **[Follow the general installation guide](install.md) and then use the OSX specific settings below.**

-Most OSX Apache services does not work with the default unix socket defined in your php.ini (as it could be of the wrong loaded php profile), so you have to define an additional unix socket inside your dsn configuration of the database component:
+Most OSX Apache services does not work with the default unix socket defined in your php.ini (as it could be of the wrong loaded PHP profile), so you have to define an additional unix socket inside your dsn configuration of the database component:

 #### MAMP